ADHD Assessments now available at Momwell!LEARN MORE

 As our children get older, we might have to do more to create this roadmap.
 This often might include media literacy or putting protective layers on technology.

-Dr. Vanessa said that when it comes to technology, we can think of exposure as a ladder.
+Dr. Lapointe said that when it comes to technology, we can think of exposure as a ladder.
 When our children are first exposed to social media or other technology, they are on the first rung—and we often have more protective layers in place.

 For example, we might be right there with them when they’re using technology.
 We can create boundaries that we aren’t on phones or social media in bedrooms or private spaces.